seerbio/seer-watchdog/README.md

 - Python 3.x
 - Boto3 Argparse
-- AWS CLI (configured with access key and secret access key)
+- AWS CLI (configured with access key and secret access key) or create a user with restricted access and supply the credentials into the *.bat script (hard code them)
 - Access to an AWS S3 bucket (for S3 uploads)
 -
 ## Setting Up Python with Miniconda